geoffreyvanwyk/ansible-galaxy-role-skeleton/README.md

 When you are ready to publish, add a Git tag to the last commit.
 The tag name must start with a `v`.

+## Contributing

+To contribute to this repository, please use the [Conventional Commits](https://conventionalcommits.org) convention.
+It makes it easier to create change logs for new releases.

+The commits are linted using [Commit Lint](https://commitlint.js.org/#/) whenever a pull request is made.

+To have the Commit Lint check your commits locally as a commit-msg hook, run `npm install` after cloning this repository.
+If you are using Visual Studio Code, you can also install the Commit Lint extension recommended by this repository, to lint your commits as you write them in the Source Control panel of VS Code.

 ## License

 Copyright &copy; 2023 Geoffrey Bernardo van Wyk (<https://geoffreyvanwyk.dev>)